huzaifa-kzk/Beginner-Python-Programs/README.md

 # Beginner-Python-Programs
-Will be placing python codes which I learned as a beginner in python
+Will be placing python codes which I learned as a beginner in python.